zac-heisey/murray-lampert/_posts/2014-12-31-infographic-whats-in-a-door-everything-you-need-to-know-to-pick-the-right-one.markdown

 	<li>Understand colors: Wood stain can provide an elegant look, but choosing the color wisely will make a lasting impression on your home’s curb appeal.
 Consider your home’s overall color scheme, including any landscaping elements.</li>
 	<li>Be mindful of your home’s style and personality: a modern home with bright colors may not mix well with a rustic, old-style door.
 Keep your options open, but take visual cues from the rest of your house to find the door that’s right for you.</li>
 </ul>
----

-Brought to you by Murray Lampert Construction | murraylampert.com